suhlig/game_of_life/README.md

       end

       describe "#initialize" do
-        it "should have a position of 0, 0" do expect(@grid.cells.first.position).to eq [0,0]
+        it "should create a cell with a position of 0, 0" do expect(@grid.cells.first.position).to eq [0,0]
         end
       end